carmel/go-pwa/docs/web/documents/github-deploy.md

 [GitHub Pages](https://pages.github.com) is a pretty easy way to have a running and available website.
 The limitation is that only static websites can be hosted.

-PWAs created with go-pwa are usually served by a [standard Go HTTP server](https://pkg.go.dev/net/http#Server).
+PWAs created with go-app are usually served by a [standard Go HTTP server](https://pkg.go.dev/net/http#Server).
 That said, **it is possible to generate them as completely static websites in order to have them running from hosts like GitHub Pages**.

 ## Generate a Static Website